Cohaesus/banner_template/README.md

 # Advanced Settings

-If you want your banner directories to a different structure, you can achieve this by modifying the gruntfile.js and src/template/css/style.css
+If you want your banner directories to use a different structure, you can achieve this by modifying the gruntfile.js and src/template/css/style.css

-e.g you want the following strure
+e.g you want the following structure

     \urban-living
         \160x100